 - 16.24.
 Complexities arise in the classification of intercompany debt transactions between parents (or other members of the foreign parent group) and affiliates that are both financial intermediaries.
 Direct investment entities are deemed to be financial intermediaries if they are classified in a finance industry, including banking but excluding insurance.
 In contrast to other intercompany debt transactions between parties in a direct investment relationship, transactions between two financial intermediaries are classified outside direct investment as other investment.
 This exception is applied because the nature of these transactions is more closely related to the underlying activity of financial intermediation than to activity typical of a direct investment relationship.
 (By the same reasoning, related interest flows are also classified as other investment income rather than as direct investment interest.)
-The exception is not applied if only one party to the transaction is a financial intermediary. - 16.25.
-For example, if a U.S. manufacturer borrows funds from its affiliate or its parent in a financial industry, the acquisition of those funds is recorded as an increase in debt instrument payables (a debt inflow) and the repayment of those funds as a decrease in debt instrument payables (a debt outflow), and both are included in direct investment financial transactions.
+The exception is not applied if only one party to the transaction is a financial intermediary. - industry, the acquisition of those funds is recorded as an increase in debt instrument payables (a debt inflow) and the repayment of those funds as a decrease in debt instrument payables (a debt outflow), and both are included in direct investment financial transactions.
 However, if a U.S. financial firm acquires funds from or repays funds to a financial affiliate or parent, those financial transactions are classified as an incurrence or repayment of other investment liabilities.